Skip to content

 Application Installation Process

-The deployment involves installing the Ollama backend, pulling the specific AI model, and running the Open WebUI frontend via Docker.
+The installation involves setting up the Ollama backend and the Open WebUI frontend via Docker.

-1. Install Ollama: The Ollama service is installed using the official installation script:
+1. Install Ollama: The Ollama package is installed using the official installation script.

 curl -fsSL https://ollama.com/install.sh | sh